dondealban/geeBulkFilter/README.md

 5. We now have the important variables imported.
 Now, copy and paste the code from the `GEEBulkFilter.js` file into the GEE code editor.
 With this, we are good to go.

 6. Run the script and the corresponding data will be sent to your Google Drive for downloading!

+**What does the `GEEBulkFilter.js` script do?**

+1. Queries Landsat 8 Surface Reflectance Imagery for the WRS Row/Path 147/38 in the time period from 2011-01-01 to 2017-05-01.

+2. Chooses images with a mean cloud score of less than 10.

+3. Removes clouds, cloud-shadows, water and snow from the images to provide clear images for analysis.

+4. Removes pixels which experience significant terrain-related shadows.
+This is done by calculating hillshade and setting a threshold for significant shadows.

+5. Exports resulting images into your Google Drive.

+This script results in 31 Landsat 8 SR images from 2013-2017 being downloaded into Google Drive.